-- 2 Go to System Manager.
+- Go to System Manager.
 In the layout area, click the output device.
-On the Media tab, open the Media Setting pane. - 3 Under "Media size correction", type the target length and the actual length.
+On the Media tab, open the Media Correction pane. - Go to Job Explorer.
+In the job list, click the job.
+On the Output tab, open the Media Correction pane.

+3 Under "Media feed adjustment", type the target length and the actual length.

-You can also integrate the media length correction into the base linearization file.
+You can also integrate the media feed adjustment into the base linearization file.